projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 We can use console log to debug directly, while mem log is a userland tool used to capture an ACRN hypervisor log.

-Turn on the logging info
+Turn on the Logging Info
 ========================

 ACRN enables a console log by default.